 You must update your privacy policy often

 A privacy policy is a dynamic document and should be amended as the law relating to privacy and your business develops and changes.
-Your privacy policy should therefore be reviewed on a regular basis.
+Your policy should therefore be reviewed on a regular basis.

 Acceptance of the privacy policy

-It is suggested that you alert users to the fact that their personal information will be dealt with under a privacy policy by way of a clear and prominently displayed notice at the bottom of each webpage of your website.
+It is suggested that you alert users to the fact that their personal information will be dealt with under a policy by way of a clear and prominently displayed notice at the bottom of each webpage of your website.